gireeshkbogu/LAAD/README.md

 ### Data splitting:
-We split the data using the no.of days during general trennd of virus exposure and symptom onset as shown in Hodgson et.al., study (1).
+We split the data using the no.of days during general trend of the COVID-19 virus exposure and symptom onset as shown in Hodgson et.al., study (1).

     Data is split into train and test
      - Days prior COVID-19 symptoms = Train